BioJulia/Bio.jl/docs/src/man/alignments.md

 ### Performance tips

-The size of a BAM file is often extremely huge.
+The size of a BAM file is often extremely large.
 The iterator interface mentioned above allocates an object for each record and that may be a bottleneck of reading data from a BAM file.
 In-place reading reuses a preallocated object for every record and no memory allocation happens in reading:
 ```julia
 reader = open("data.bam", BAM)
 record = BAMRecord()